-Minors in Exercise Science and Sport Management are also available to support the major in Athletic Training, as well as majors in other health-related fields (e.g., nursing, pre-med, allied health, and biological sciences) who are interested in enhancing their knowledge of human performance and movement science.
+Minors in Coaching, Exercise Science and Sport Management are also available to support the major in Athletic Training, as well as majors in other healthrelated fields (e.g., nursing, pre-med, allied health, and biological sciences) who are interested in enhancing their knowledge of human performance and movement science.

-Five-Year B.S. to M.S.
+B.S. to M.S.
 Option

-Qualified students may opt for the seamless M.S. degree program in Movement Science specializing in Athletic Training while completing their undergraduate studies.
-Students may be considered for graduate study at the end of the junior year of undergraduate coursework when they present a cumulative GPA of 3.0 or better and have been "fully accepted" into the five-year seamless M.S. option.
-Information on the five-year M.S. option is available from one's academic advisor or the Program Director for Athletic Training and Movement Science.
+Qualified students may opt for the B.S. to M.S. degree program in Movement Science - Injury and Sport Biomechanics, Athletic Training track, while completing their undergraduate studies.
+Students may be considered for graduate study at the end of the junior year of undergraduate coursework when they present a cumulative GPA of 3.0 or better and are in Good Standing.
+Information on the B.S. to M.S. option is available from one's academic advisor or the Program Director for Athletic Training.
 (See detailed program description later in this section.)